 - What if I need an interpreter?

-- How to get the other party served.
+- How do I get the other party served?

 - What if I can't get the protective order served in time for the hearing or I need a continuance?